 Recently we wrote about the method of using Packer with EPAM Cloud developed by our colleagues from St. Petersburg.
 They created a plugin using Orchestrator API methods to automate custom image creation.
-The article also mentioned that it was not the only initiative where EPAM Cloud methods are adapted for use in other tools.
-Indeed, almost at the same time the colleagues working on the DEP Infrastructure Platform approached the Cloud team for ideas of using Orchestrator in their solutions.
 A small request quickly grew into a side project which the rest of EPAM may appreciate.
 But let's start from the beginning.

 In short, the DEP team creates tools for automated infrastructure deployment to save time and effort for starting a complex environment with several platforms.
 You can read about the DEP project in more detail here.